2885 Boost Deviation Plausibility Error

 Checking all vacuum lines for damage, wear, holes, soft collapsible tubing due to oil damage or restricted. (check vacuum pump also)

-If the turbocharger is not making boost and is noisy and/or the car blows bluish smoke out the exhaust when you accelerate it is may need to be replaced.
-The turbocharger should be replaced or when the turbine hits the housing it will shed aluminum flakes into the intake system and metal flakes into the engine oil.
-This type of failure is due to the catalytic converter being so close to the turbocharger that it burns the oil inside the turbocharger after the engine is turned off.
+If the turbocharger is not making boost and the turbines have contacted the housing the turbocharger should be replaced.
+If not when the turbine hits the housing it will shed aluminum flakes into the intake system and metal flakes into the engines intake system.
+This type of failure is usually due to the catalytic converter getting clogged over time or low oil flow due to a clog in the oil supply line.

 Inter-cooler/after turbocharger Leak